🔖 7 min read

 Gion Odori

-Date: November 10
+Date: November 1 – November 10

 Location: Kyoto

 Experience the elegance and grace of Kyoto’s Gion Odori, a cultural festival featuring performances by geiko (geisha) and maiko (apprentice geisha) from the Gion Higashi district.
-This event takes place in the fall, as the vibrant foliage of Kyoto adds to the enchanting atmosphere.
+This event takes place in the autumn, as the vibrant foliage of Kyoto adds to the enchanting atmosphere.

 Gion Odori is held at Gion Kaikan, near Yasaka Shrine, and has a history dating back to 1894.
 It’s one of Kyoto’s longest-running shows and offers a rare opportunity to witness the captivating performances of maiko and geiko up close.

-Gion Odori 2023
+Gion Odori 2024

 Mt.
 Fuji Marathon

-Date: November 26
+Date: November 24

 Location: Yamanashi

 The Mount Fuji (Mt.
 Fuji) Marathon offers a unique opportunity to witness one of the world’s most famous mountains against the backdrop of a Japanese autumn.
-This event allows you to experience the natural beauty of Japan while participating in an exciting sports event.
+Mount Fuji has captured the imagination of people all over Japan, from great artists like Hokusai and Hiroshige, to influential politicians who’ve been instrumental in crowning Fuji a UNESCO World Heritage Site.

 How to Enter

 Entry for the Mt.
 Fuji Marathon usually opens early in June and closes on September 30.
-Entry fees range from ¥10,000 to ¥25,000, a small price to pay for the experience of a lifetime.
+Entry fees range from ¥10,000 (£50) to ¥25,000 (£126), a small price to pay for the experience of a lifetime.
 Finish the race and earn a medal shaped like the iconic Mt.
 Fuji.

 Course